axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

 <h1>&nbsp;</h1>
  <p>Sovereignty and legitimacy are the two aspects any currency must have to be useful.
 The US dollar (&dollar;) has become the worldwide clearing currency, the only legitimate currency in the eyes of many governments.
 But it is not sovereign, except in the US.
 In most of Europe, the Euro (&euro;) is the sovereign currency.
 In Japan, the Yen (&yen;).</p>
  <p>This is a recent development, with national currencies formerly considered legitimate for trade (after lots of conversions).</p>
- <p>If we are to enter into a more decentralized age, with nation-states and corporations seeing an end to their monopolies, any new currency we use in our day-to-day lives must achieve legitimacy and sovereignty.
-As a counter-example, for most restaurant owners Bitcoin and Eth are neither legitimate nor sovereign.</p>
+ <p>If we are to enter into a more decentralized age, with nation-states and corporations seeing an end to their monopolies, any new currency must achieve legitimacy and sovereignty.
+And not just for local transactions, but global transactiopns as well.
+Bitcoint is not it because it is not considred legitimate (<em>e.g.</em>, at restaurants) nor sovereign.</p>

 <h1>Legitimacy and Sovereignty</h1>
  <p>Legitimacy means you do not have to convince people to accept the particular currency you wish to exchange.
 Sovereignty means the currency is protected from delegitimization by a power.
 So the more legitimate and sovereign the currency, the easier it becomes to use.
 Less and less conversations need to be had about a new currency from both the seller, who is trying to establish legitimacy, and the buyer of the currency, who is trying to be assured of its sovereignty and its lasting value.</p>